-In addition, under IFRS this position includes a right-of-use asset calculated in accordance with IFRS 16 for the office rental agreement with Allianz p.l.c. for a term expiring 1 January 2023.
+In addition, under IFRS this position includes a right-of-use assets calculated in accordance with IFRS 16.
 The asset class is immaterial for the Company.

 1.7 Investments (other than assets held for index/unit-linked)

 Property (other than for own use)